slact/nchan.js/README.md

   // subscriberName is a string
 });

+sub.on("transportNativeBeforeDestroy", function(nativeTransportObject, subscriberName) {
+  // nativeTransportObject is the native transport object and depends on the subscriber type
+  // subscriberName is a string
+});

 sub.on("message", function(message, message_metadata) {
   // message is a string
   // message_metadata is a hash that may contain 'id' and 'content-type'